Wandalen/wTesting/doc/version.eng/tutorial/TestingCheatSheet.md

 et( any arg1, any arg2 );
 ```

-Passes if both arguments are similar.
+Passes if both arguments are equivalent.

 ```
 notEquivalent( any arg1, any arg2 );
 ne( any arg1, any arg2 );
 ```

-Passes if both arguments are not similar.
+Passes if both arguments are not equivalent.

 ```
 contains( any arg1, any arg2 );